-- 2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, status as a breastfeeding mother, marital status, race, color, genetic information, creed, national origin, political affiliation, military status, status as a veteran who has received an honorable discharge or been discharged with an honorable record, a disabled veteran or Vietnam era veteran, status as a victim of domestic violence, sexual assault or stalking, citizenship, immigration status, sexual orientation, gender expression, gender identity, any real or perceived sensory, mental or physical disability, or union activities.
-Bona fide occupational qualifications based on the above traits do not violate this Article. - 2.2 Both parties agree that unlawful harassment will not be tolerated, including disparate treatment and hostile work environment on the basis of any of the categories listed in Section 3.1. - 2.3 Employees who feel they have witnessed or been the subjects of discrimination are encouraged to discuss such issues with their supervisor or other management staff, or file a complaint in accordance with agency policy.
+- 2.1 The parties are committed to developing and maintaining a high performing public workforce that provides access, meaningful services, and improved outcomes for all Washingtonians.
+The Employer encourages facilitation of workgroups and roundtable conversations within and amongst divisions to discuss diversity, equity and inclusion.
+The everincreasing diversity of our population and workforce defines who we are as a people and drives the public's expectations of us as public servants.
+An important goal is to build work environments that are respectful, supportive and inclusive to everyone.
+Grievances about this subsection 2.1 may be processed only through the Chief Administrative Law Judge step of the grievance procedure. - 2.2 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, status as a breastfeeding mother, marital status, race, color, genetic information, creed, ancestry, caste, national origin, political affiliation, military status, status as a veteran who has received an honorable discharge or been discharged with an honorable record, a disabled veteran or Vietnam era veteran, status as a victim of domestic violence, sexual assault or stalking, citizenship, immigration status, sexual orientation, gender expression, gender identity, any real or perceived sensory, mental or physical disability, or union activities.
+Bona fide occupational qualifications based on the above traits do not violate this Article. - 2.2 Both parties agree that unlawful harassment will not be tolerated, including disparate treatment and hostile work environment on the basis of any of the categories listed in Section 23.21. - 2.33 Employees who feel they have witnessed or been the subjects of discrimination are encouraged to discuss such issues with their supervisor or other management staff, or file a complaint in accordance with agency policy.
 In cases where an employee files both a grievance and an internal complaint regarding the alleged discrimination, the grievance process will be immediately suspended until the internal complaint process has been completed.
 Resolution of the internal complaint process will not be unreasonably delayed.
 Following completion of the internal complaint process, the Union may request the grievance process be continued.
-Such request must be made within seven (7) calendar days of the employee and the Union being notified in writing of the findings of the internal complaint. - 2.4 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan.
+Such request must be made within seven (7) calendar days of the employee and the Union being notified in writing of the findings of the internal complaint. - 2.4 Employees will not suffer retaliation for making a good faith report of policy violations, harassment, discrimination, or workplace violence.
+Where it is determined that such a report or complaint has merit, the Employer may consider the reporting employee's desires in determining appropriate remedial or corrective measures. - 2.54 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan.